cs4241-21a/a3-persistence/README.markdown

 ## Technical Achievements
 - **Tech Achievement 1**:
 - I used Heroku to host my website for this project.
 It was a bit challenging as I had to debug a few issues on the command line, but I was able to get it working without too many problems.
+It is considerably faster than Glitch though, making me likely to prefer it when developing web apps in the future.
+It was definitely worth the steeper learning curve.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative.
 These tips include: